 If We Don’t Tell the Story

-Last week, for the 54th consecutive year, A Charlie Brown Christmas was broadcast on a major network to a national audience.
+This year, for the 60th consecutive year, A Charlie Brown Christmas will be watched and re-watched by of millions of viewers.
 It’s still as good as it ever was.

 It’s interesting that the scene that stole the show almost didn’t happen.